 Before Jesus (Luke 22:63-23:43)

-All over the world, churches are preparing for Easter by looking at the events that took place in the days before Jesus' death almost two thousand years ago.
+Churches around the world are getting ready for Easter by reflecting on the events leading up to Jesus' death almost two thousand years ago.
 Today we're coming to a section that describes what happened after Jesus' arrest and in his trials before he was condemned to die.

 It's popular for people to say that they like Jesus, but they're not really sure that they believe that he's the Son of God.
 A lot of people respect Jesus, and they think that he was a prophet or a great moral teacher, but they're not sure if they can accept that he was God or the Savior of the world.
 Today we're going to see that there are four ways to think about Jesus, and all of us fit into one of these four ways, but only one way makes sense.